scala-ide/docs/user/advancedsetup.rst

 Eclipse Configuration
 ---------------------

 The default Eclipse heap configuration is often inadequate for the Scala IDE.
-It is strongly recommended to edit the ``eclipse/eclipse.ini`` (``eclipse/Eclipse.app/Contents/MacOS/eclipse.ini`` on Mac osX) file and add the following lines to increase various heap limits and VM options:
+It is strongly recommended to edit the ``eclipse/eclipse.ini`` (``eclipse/Eclipse.app/Contents/MacOS/eclipse.ini`` on Mac osX) file and add the following lines to increase various heap limits and virtual machine options:

 .. code-block:: bash